How to optimize React using React DevTools

 }

-, so that when the component receives props that are shallowly equal with the previous render, it will skip rendering.
+Next, wrap the top-level component with React.memo.
+This way, if the component receives props that are shallowly equal to those from the previous render, it will skip the rendering step.

 const ExpensiveComponent = React.memo((props) => {